chukong/SampleGame-WagonWar/README.md

 ###How to start the game?

-Wagon War is only supported to build and run on Android deveices only.
+Wagon War is only supported to build and run on Android deveices.

-* Before you build the game , you must regist an account of Google Play Developer Console, and [add the game to the Google Play Developer Console](https://developers.google.com/games/services/console/enabling#step_2_add_your_game_to_the_dev_console).
+* Before you build the game , you must register a Google Play Developer Console account, and [add the game to the Google Play Developer Console](https://developers.google.com/games/services/console/enabling#step_2_add_your_game_to_the_dev_console).

 * Clone the [repository](https://github.com/chukong/WagonWar.git) to your Mac.

-* Enter the folder of *proj.android* ,open the terminal and run the following command to build .so library.
+* Enter the folder of *proj.android*, open the terminal and run the following command to build .so library.

 		./build_native.py